Ogheneughwe/sql-projects/README.md

 # Welcome to my SQL Portfolio.
-A collection of SQL projects demonstrating database design, querying, data analysis, and database management skills.
+This a collection of SQL projects demonstrating database design, querying, data analysis, and database management skills.

 This repository documents my journey in learning SQL through practical projects.